gentee/eonza-docs/en/docs/config.md

 * **eonza(.exe)** - Eonza program.
 * **eonza.eox** - binary file with data.
 It contains user-created scripts and common settings.
 * **eonza.yaml** - configuration file.
+* **eonza.eon** - binary file with notifications and other service information.
+Deleting this file does not affect the performance of the program.

 ## Config File